RyanHendricks/docker-cosmos/README.md

 Check the status here: [http://127.0.0.1:26657/status](http://127.0.0.1:26657/status).

-Modify the environment variables in the docker-compose.yml file as needed.

 You probably should not run a validator with this setup.

 ## Start the JSON-RPC rest server

 attach to the running container and execute (or ```docker exec```) the following command:

 ```bash